 What to do and where to go when visiting Sintra.

-Sintra is internationally known for its deeply romantic environment, by its palaces that seem to have come out from a Walt Disney fairy tale but actually they tell very real stories and they are also carriers of our past until present days.
+Sintra is internationally known for its deeply romantic environment by its palaces that seem to have come out from a Walt Disney fairy tale.
+Actually, they tell very real stories and they are also carriers of our past until present days.

 Every time I go to Sintra I have the fantasy of imagining elegant 19th-century gentlemen strolling along the streets of Sintra with their mistresses (yes, mistresses) carrying small umbrellas that one can never know if they were meant to protect their holders from the sun or from some indiscreet looks.
 At the evening, for tea or for dinner, the secret couple receives at their chalet the gentleman’s best friend and his adorable lover.

-I believe that this lover’s net is part of the Portuguese who soon learned to enjoy the works of Eça de Queirós, a Portuguese writer of 19th century that wrote a famous novel called “Os Maias”, among many others, and we had to learn about it during high school.
-Also Sintra’s warm summer together with the haze that often hangs on these surroundings, are elements that helps to create this mystical and romantic environment.
+I believe that this lover’s net is part of the Portuguese who soon learned to enjoy the works of Eça de Queirós, a Portuguese writer of the 19th century that wrote a famous novel called “Os Maias”, among many others, and we had to learn about it during high school.
+Also, Sintra’s warm summer together with the haze that often hangs on these surroundings, are elements that help to create this mystical and romantic environment.

 Walking in Sintra is effectively immersing yourself into the romantic atmosphere of the 19th century.
 This century was so important to Sintra that I cannot imagine how this place would be like without the events that happened during the 19thcentury, to better explain myself I list some important events occurred during that period of time:

-– 1808: signing of the Convention of Sintra which put terms to the first French invasion
+– 1808: the signing of the Convention of Sintra which put terms to the first French invasion

 – 1808: Lord Byron stayed in Sintra